Competition, stability, and functionality in excitatory-inhibitory neural circuits: Lateral inhibition and neural input sensitivity

 \section{Lateral inhibition and neural input sensitivity}

-Inhibitory neural activity balances and controls the overall excitatory output of the neural network, and underlies many key regulating functions, among which is contrast enhancement~\citep{IJS-SM:11}.
-Contrast enhancement in excitatory-inhibitory neural networks exploits a phenomenon known as lateral inhibition, in which a single inhibitory neuron integrates inputs from multiple excitatory neurons and, through recurrent feedback, suppresses their activity.
+Monostability of excitatory-inhibitory circuits is the cornerstone of robust and reliable contrast enhancement.
+Contrast enhancement in E-I networks exploits a phenomenon known as lateral inhibition, in which a single inhibitory neuron integrates inputs from multiple excitatory neurons and, through recurrent feedback, suppresses their activity~\citep{IJS-SM:11}.
 When a set of excitatory neurons receives external inputs that differ only slightly in intensity, the resulting excitation recruits the central inhibitory neuron, which in turn feeds inhibition back onto the entire excitatory ensemble.
-The recurrent interaction effectively suppresses all but the strongest excitatory response, thereby amplifying small input differences into a discrete, winner-takes-all outcome.
+The recurrent interaction effectively suppresses all but the strongest excitatory response, thereby amplifying small input differences into a discrete, winner-take-all outcome.
 Thus, the contrast-enhancing dynamics provide a substrate for reliable categorical computation, with the overall suppressive action of lateral inhibition being consistent with the sparse activity patterns observed in neural circuits~\citep{GW-KWM-NR:14}.
-In this section, we study a biologically plausible mathematical abstraction of lateral inhibition, which fits well within the game-theoretic framework and allows for a revealing visualization of the game played by the neurons.
-In addition, we provide necessary and sufficient condition for the dynamic stability of the circuit, drawing from well established notions in network science such as Lyapunov diagonal stability~\citep{FM-TA:95}.
+The key ingredient enabling robust discrimination is monostability, which we define as the global asymptotic stability of the underlying E-I dynamics.
+In this regime, activity converges to a unique equilibrium for any admissible input, ensuring reliable and reproducible responses.
+Monostability arises from Lyapunov diagonal stability, a structural condition in network theory that enforces component-wise dissipation and suppresses unstable modes in recurrent systems.
+In the remainder of this section, we analyze a minimal E-I motif that achieves robust input discrimination under this condition.
+We then extend the construction to winner-take-all dynamics and, ultimately, to a columnar organization that scales the same stabilizing principle to layered architectures.

-\subsection{E$\mathbf{^{2}}$I lateral inhibition model}
+\subsection{E$\mathbf{^{2}}$-I lateral inhibition model}

-The simplest realization of a biologically plausible winner-takes-all network is a firing rate model comprised of two excitatory neurons receiving external input and a central inhibitory neuron receiving only circuital input, which we will name the $\mathrm{E}^{2}\mathrm{I}$-network (see Fig.~\ref{fig: EIE}(A) for a schematic of the circuit).
+The simplest realization of a laterally inhibitive E-I network is a firing-rate model comprised of two excitatory neurons receiving external input and a central inhibitory neuron receiving only circuital input, which we will name the E$^{2}$-I-network: